Mohammed20201991/OCR_HU_Tra2022/README.md

 ## License
 - The source code is free.
-- The dataset is not allowed to use as it is private data and was given only for academic research.
+- The dataset is not allowed to be used as it is private data and was given only for academic research.

 ### Contact Information
 Email: Mohamedabid09@gmail.com